gardener/gardener/docs/api-reference/settings.md

 <p>Client contains the configuration used for client OIDC authentication
 of Shoot clusters.
-This configuration is not overwriting any existing OpenID Connect client authentication already set on the Shoot object.
+This configuration is not overwriting any existing OpenID Connect client authentication already set on the Shoot object.</p>
-Deprecated: The OpenID Connect configuration this field specifies is not used and will be forbidden starting from Kubernetes 1.31.
+<p>Deprecated: The OpenID Connect configuration this field specifies is not used and will be forbidden starting from Kubernetes 1.31.
 It&rsquo;s use was planned for genereting OIDC kubeconfig <a href="https://github.com/gardener/gardener/issues/1433">https://github.com/gardener/gardener/issues/1433</a>
 TODO(AleksandarSavchev): Drop this field after support for Kubernetes 1.30 is dropped.</p>
 </td>